 Imagine a land of perpetual sun.
-Imagine boundless tundra, frozen fjords, great heaves broken of ice gleaming in the sunlight.
+Imagine boundless tundra, frozen fjords, great heaves of broken ice gleaming in the sunlight.
 A herd of migrating caribou can be seen in the distance, their heads silhouetted dramatically against the sky.
 Along the ice edge, the air is filled with the raucous sound of walrus and the cries of sea birds.
 Far out along the sea ice, dark cracks and holes have opened up, providing breathing holes for seals.
 A lone polar bear stalks along the ice, hunting her next meal.

 The arctic is vast, with natural wonders spread throughout its great expanse.
 Until now, visiting the arctic required vast resources and planning, and only dedicated expeditions, targeting just one region, were feasible.
 Almost every arctic trip hinged on luck, depending on the cooperation of weather and wildlife to make the trip a success.
 Expeditions lasting fewer than 10 days could go without any wildlife sightings, at all and combining more than one location was impractical.